AniAdamPashut/pngtogif/readme.md

 ## How To Use

+-   Step 0, create a folder named `images` and a folder named `out`
 -   Step 1, put wanted pngs in the `images` folder
 -   Step 2, run `main.py`
 -   Step 3, all gifs in `out/`